 Through a lawsuit against Zantac’s manufacturers, you can recover compensation in the form of damages for the economic and non-economic losses you sustained.
 Economic damages involve your tangible financial losses, while non-economic damages usually involve pain and suffering.
 Common damages available in Oregon Zantac claims include past and future medical expenses, lost wages, and loss of future earnings.

 It can be difficult to calculate the full extent of your losses, especially for future medical care and other intangible damages.
 Your Oregon Zantac lawsuit attorney from Estey & Bomberger, LLP has the skills, resources, and knowledge necessary to accurately estimate your potential settlement and help you avoid an insufficient award.

 Schedule a Free Consultation With a Zantac Lawyer in Oregon

-If you were diagnosed with cancer after taking Zantac, the lawyers at Estey & Bomberger, LLP can help.
+If you were diagnosed with cancer after taking Zantac, the personal injury lawyers at Estey & Bomberger, LLP can help.
 Contact us today to schedule your free consultation with an Oregon Zantac lawsuit attorney.